 What Makes A Links Course Different From Other Golfing Challenges?

-You’ll need to challenge yourself to 18 holes round a links course before you can call yourself a proper golfer.
-But what exactly are links courses?
+You’ll need to challenge yourself to 18 holes around a links golf course before you can call yourself a proper golfer.
+But what exactly are links golf courses?

 Links golf is widely regarded as being the ultimate test in the game (The Open Championship is always played on a links course, for example).
 But what exactly constitutes a links golf course?

 Despite all courses being commonly referred to as ‘links’, very few truly live up to the name.
 In order to be a true links course, the area in question must have each of the following eight elements to qualify:

 - Few, if any, trees lining the fairways

 - The course should run alongside a body of water (commonly coastal)

 - Soil underfoot should be sandy, which allows for maximum drainage

 - Natural obstacles, such as thick gorse bushes